 With your plate in hand, you will then find a seat.
 There is sufficient seating inside for a large number of customers.
 There is additional seating outside among the oaks next to the pit house.

 Beside our seat to the left of where I was sitting are additional designs on yet another neighboring building.
-The designs on the neighboring buildings tied the whole space together and made it feel as one.
-Otherwise, the site would probably feel less spacious than is does.
+The designs on the neighboring buildings tied the whole space together and made it feel like one.
+Otherwise, the site would probably feel less spacious than it does.

 After you enjoy your meal (and, yes, you will), you might exit to the following view, looking forward to your next return.

 In the end, this experience will be unlike what those of us born and raised in SC are accustomed to in a BBQ restaurant.
 It is not a place you will walk casually into and pick from a buffet or wait to be served at a table.

 Here, you wait to be served.
 When you reach the counter, you will place your order where the meats are freshly cut and weighed, step down and get your sides then pay for your order before gathering your additional needs, and being seated.

 But the wait, if you have one, will be sooo worth it.